felixfbecker/PowerGit/README.md

 ### Compare

 To diff two revisions, run `Compare-GitTree`.
-The output is a `TreeChanges` object that is formatted as a colored patch.
+The output is a `TreeChanges` object that enumerates all files that were changed.
 The function takes two revisions, `-DifferenceRevision` and `-ReferenceRevision`. `-DifferenceRevision` defaults to the current HEAD. `-ReferenceRevision` must be given, or can be supplied from the pipeline (branches, commits or pull requests can be piped).